Leonid-Erlygin/text_uncertainty/README.md

 bash evaluate_filtering.sh
 ```
 first run might take a while...
 All the plots will be stored in directory `outputs/experiments/filtering_plots`
+In this example plots from the paper will be stored at `outputs/experiments/filtering_plots/open_set_identification/IJBC/filter_plots/0.05`
+because we test our method on dataset IJBC at FAR $0.05$, which is specified in config

 Evaluation script will be run with config `configs/uncertainty_benchmark/evaluate_filtering.yaml`